orgrinrt/str_extensions/README.md

 796.5 ns on average per the benchmarking execution.
-The regex variants can be more accurate, and their logic is using a tried and tested framework, but they are significantly more expensive to run; the `WordBoundResolverRegex` that has no integrated lookahead/lookback features and replaces this absence with a custom post-process pass, is about 3 times slower than the
+The regex variants can be more accurate, and their logic is using a tried and tested framework, but they are significantly more expensive to run; the `WordBoundResolverRegex` that has no integrated lookahead/lookback features, replaces this absence with a custom post-process pass, and is about 3 times slower than the
 `WordBoundResolverRegexless` variant.
 The `WordBoundResolverFancyRegex` which makes use of the regex engine for all of its logic (including